Ferrari Special Editions & One Offs

 Base Car: Ferrari 612 Scaglietti

-The Cornes 30th Anniversary Edition is a limited (20 unit) variant for the Japanese market commemorating the 30th anniversary of Cornes & Co. importing Ferrari automobiles into Japan.
-Standard equipment included the HGTC package, Blu Cornes paint scheme, a carbon fibre filler cap, and mesh grille inserts in the front and rear fascias.
+This is a car most people never knew was ever built and it is pretty special.
+The Cornes 30th Anniversary Edition is a limited variant for the Japanese market commemorating the 30th anniversary of Cornes & Co. importing Ferrari automobiles into Japan.
+Blu Cornes paint is striking as is mesh grille inserts in the front.
+Learn More

 Ferrari 612 GP Berne Edition